SimplyStaking/panic_oasis/doc/UI_DESIGN_AND_FEATURES.md

 ### Dashboard Page

-The aim of the dashboard is to show the current state of the nodes, chains and monitors using data stored in Redis.
-It detects which chains/nodes are being monitored by PANIC using the `user_config_nodes.ini` file.
-Therefore, the user must first setup PANIC as described [here](./SETUP.md) to create the config files, and then must make sure that PANIC is (re-)started manually.
+The aim of the dashboard is to show the current state of the nodes and monitors using data stored in Redis.
+It detects which nodes are being monitored by PANIC using the `user_config_nodes.ini` file.

 The dashboard groups nodes and monitors according to the chain they belong to.
 This means that one can choose which chain they want to view dynamically.

 For each chain, a number of sections with different types of data are shown in the dashboard.
 These are the:
 - [Nodes Overview section](#nodes-overview-section), shows node related data stored in Redis by PANIC.
+- [System Overview section](#systems-overview-section), shows system related data stored in Redis by PANIC.
 - [Monitors Status section](#monitors-status-section), show monitors related data stored in Redis by PANIC.

 #### Nodes Overview Section